sigp/opcode-purity/README.md

 <h3 id="CREATE2">CREATE2</h3>

-_This opcode has not been implemented at this time of writing._
+_This opcode has not been implemented at the time of writing._

 **Summary:** Creates a new account given some code and some nonce (as opposed to `CREATE` which uses the current account nonce).